samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 The Black Dragon Inn in Clerkburg has good food and affordable rooms.
 The inn’s stable can hold up to a dozen steeds.

-The inn’s proprietor is Miklos Dare, a human **Veteran Warrior** (Chaotic Good) who loves to recount his heroic exploits in the Battle of Emridy Meadows seven years ago, when warriors from across the Central Flanaess united to drive the forces of wickedness from the Temple of Elemental Evil (see “[Central Flanaess](#CentralFlanaess)” in this chapter).
+The inn’s proprietor is Miklos Dare, a human **Veteran Warrior** (Chaotic Good) who loves to recount his heroic exploits in the Battle of Emridy Meadows seven years ago, when warriors from across the Central Flanaess united to drive the forces of wickedness from the Temple of Elemental Evil (see "[Central Flanaess](#CentralFlanaess)" in this chapter).
 A red-bearded bear of a man with a prosthetic leg, Miklos is affable and proud.
 His friendly rivalry with Olaf and Sivan, the proprietors of the Silver Dragon Inn just up the street, is the talk of the city.
 Olaf and Sivan recently hired a mage to make Miklos’s black dragon sign drool acid, much to the chagrin of visitors entering and leaving the Black Dragon.
 Miklos is itching to pull a similar prank of his own.

 ***Character Backgrounds.*** An adventurer with the [Soldier](/backgrounds/406488-soldier) background might have a tie to Miklos, perhaps having fought alongside him at the Battle of Emridy Meadows.
 A character with the [Wayfarer](/backgrounds/406489-wayfarer) background might know Miklos as a generous man who gives away food and sometimes even lodging to people in need.